ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-row-data/index.md

 ## How It Works

-When providing Row Keys, the grid assumes it is fed with data from an immutable store where the following is true about the data:
+When providing Row IDs, the grid assumes it is fed with data from an immutable store where the following is true about the data:

 - Changes to a single row data item results in a new row data item object instance.
 - Any changes within the list or row data results in a new list.